naggie/algalon/README.md

 3. `Server`: A monitoring widget similar to MLDASH, except the servers each run a tiny RESTful webserver.
 The module works in a similar way to `Saas` but also monitors CPU usage, temperature, RAM usage, Disk usage etc.
+4. `Ntp` : Asks the NTP server for a time, compares locally for within a 1000ms
+5. `Dns` : Tries a DNS request, looks for 11 possible errors

 Planned enumerators: